ModerRAS/GitHubUserProfileParser/README.md

 # GitHubUserProfileParser
-To get some users' profile
+To get some users' profile.